IamPixelMx/fullstack-interview-test/README.md

 ```

-Which runs the app in the development mode.\
+Which runs the app in the development mode.

-So, just open [http://localhost:3000](http://localhost:3000) to view it in the browser.
-Although, you will have only a limited amount of API calls available but it's ok, if you want to keep playing yo can add your own .env file with your own `API_KEY` and you can also add Github repo of your preference using `BASE_URL` like this:
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+Although, you will have only a limited available amount of API calls but it's ok, if you want you can add your own .env file you just need to add your own GitHub `API_KEY` and, also, the `BASE_URL` to your favorite Github repository

 ```
 REACT_APP_API_KEY={YOUR_API_KEY}

 REACT_APP_BASE_URL=https://api.github.com/repos/{owner}/{repo}

 ```